-The following key economic factors played a role in the 2016 budget:
+The following key economic factors played a role in the 2017 budget:

-- The 10-year average weather-normalized load (energy) growth rate has been approximately 0.48% per year.
-Load is expected to grow at the rate of 0.67% over the next 10 years based on current economic projections and anticipated improvements in end-use energy efficiency. - Market prices for steam coal are expected to stay low due to weak demand and low gas prices until late this decade. - Market prices for natural gas are expected to stay relatively flat or rising slightly in the near and mid-term due to lower load forecasts and inventory surplus.
+- The historical 10-year average weather-normalized load (energy) growth rate is approximately 0.4%/year.
+Load is expected to grow at a rate of 0.5% annually for the next 10 years for Power Agency based on current economic projections and anticipated improvements in end-use energy efficiency. - Market prices for steam coal are expected to correct downward due to weaker demand and low gas prices until late this decade. - Market prices for natural gas are expected to stay relatively flat or rising slightly in the near and mid-term due to lower load forecasts and inventory surplus.
 Long term prices are expected to increase comparable with inflation.

-Budget Highlights for 2017
+Budget Highlights for 2018

-- Full Requirements demand and energy rates are at the 2016 level. - The Rate Plan review is scheduled for the January 2017 Rate Committee meeting. - The load forecast projects energy sales growing 0.6% and annual coincident peak demand growing 0.7% per year. - Collection through rates of \$38,675,000 for debt principal from July 1, 2016 through June 30, 2017 due July 1, 2017.
+- Budget included a 2.5% overall rate increase.
+This increase was mitigated by the Federal Tax Reform. - The Rate Plan review is scheduled for the January 2018 Rate Committee meeting. - The load forecast projects compound load growth 0.3% for energy and 0.3% for coincident peak demand. - Collection through rates of \$39,280,000 for debt principal from July 1, 2017 through June 30, 2018 due July 1, 2018.